ALinuxPerson/dip/README.md

 # Terminologies

-**Host**: The computer which will receive all requests from a "fake" or proxy socket and forward them to the remote
+**Host**: The computer which will receive all requests from the virtual socket and forward them to the remote through TCP.
-          through TCP.
-Responses from the remote will be sent to the proxy socket.
           This is the computer which doesn't have Discord open.

-**Remote**: The computer which will receive all requests from the host and relay them to a real Discord IPC socket.
+**Remote**: The computer which will receive all requests from the host and relay them to a real socket.
+Responses from
-            Responses from the real socket will be sent to the host through TCP.
+            the real socket will be sent to the host through TCP.
 This is the computer which has Discord open.

 **Host Computer**: The computer which will run the host binary.

 **Remote Computer**: The computer which will run the remote binary.

+**Virtual Socket**: The fake socket created by the host binary which will forward all requests to the remote.
+Responses
+                    coming from the remote will be sent to this socket as well.

+**Real Socket**: The real Discord IPC socket created by a running Discord client.
+The remote connects to this socket and
+                 forwards all requests from the host to this socket.
+Responses coming from this socket will be sent to the host.

 # License